jazzband/django-payments/docs/webhooks.rst

 #.
 Click on the "Add endpoint" button to save your webhook listener.
 #.
 Once the webhook is created, you will see its details in the "Webhooks"
    section.
-Take note of the "Signing secret" provided by Stripe as you will need it later when configuring the webhook handler in your Django application
+Take note of the "Signing secret" provided by Stripe as you will need it later when configuring the webhook handler in your Django application.
 #.
 Test the webhook by sending a test event to your endpoint.
 Stripe provides a
    "Send test webhook" button on the webhook details page.
 Use this feature to ensure your endpoint is correctly configured and can receive and process